MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/using-bind-or-connect-redirection.md

     classifyOut->rights &= ~FWPS_RIGHT_ACTION_WRITE;
     ```

+> [!NOTE]
+> If you are targeting Windows 7, you must perform the following steps in a separate worker function.
+If you are targeting Windows 8 or later, you can perform all steps for asynchronous redirection from within the *classifyFn* and ignore Step 5.

 5. Send the classification handle and the writable layer data to another function for asynchronous processing.
 The remaining steps are performed in that function, not in the callout driver's implementation of [classifyFn](https://msdn.microsoft.com/library/windows/hardware/ff544887).

-#### From a worker function

 6. Call [**FwpsAcquireWritableLayerDataPointer0**](https://msdn.microsoft.com/library/windows/hardware/ff550087) to get the writable data structure for the layer in which [classifyFn](https://msdn.microsoft.com/library/windows/hardware/ff544887) was called.
 Cast the *writableLayerData* out parameter to the structure corresponding to the layer, either [**FWPS\_BIND\_REQUEST0**](https://msdn.microsoft.com/library/windows/hardware/ff551221) or [**FWPS\_CONNECT\_REQUEST0**](https://msdn.microsoft.com/library/windows/hardware/ff551231).